milanstuermer/milanstuermer.github.io/_pages/about.md

 I am not representing myself on social media platforms anymore.
 If you want to get in touch, just send me an email!

-This website is still under construction, so everything else you see is just a placeholder for now.